serverless/enterprise/docs/safeguards.md

 ### Creating a custom policy

-A policy is simple a Javascript packaged in a module export.
+A policy is simply a Javascript packaged in a module export.
 To start with a custom policy first create a directory in your working directory (e.g. `./policies`) to store the policy files.